madhavikollya/terraform/README.md

 - Its purpose is reusablity of code.
 - If we write a code, want to use it again and again.
 - For example, this might be most useful for creating security groups.
-- Generally we write a code to create an instance & set up security group,so to skip rewriting the ingress and egress block we wring only one dynamic block and use for_each loop to take block by block information.
+- Generally we write a code to create an instance & set up security group,so to skip rewriting the ingress and egress block we write only one dynamic block and use for_each loop to take block by block information.

 Mandatory commands:-
 * terraform init -reconfigure
 * terraform init -migrate-state